April 24, 2020

 ACROSS THE BRIDGE (1957)

-This slightly longer-than-necessary, one-hundred-three-minute British film is notable for Rod Steiger's gravitating performance along with some interesting camera positions and closeups in the film's early stages.
-His intensity for offbeat, often volatile characters is legendary though his range seemed to have few boundaries.
+This slightly longer-than-necessary, one-hundred-three-minute British film is notable for Rod Steiger's gravitating performance, along with some interesting camera positions and closeups in the film's early stages.
+His propensity for offbeat, often volatile characters is legendary, though his range seemed to have few boundaries.
 All other characters fade by comparison.
-Yet for this film, he is almost an absurd figure of illogical attitudes and intents while channeling fellow method actor, Brando.
-His German accent is no better than Artie Johnson from Laugh-In television fame with his, “Vely Intelesting” signature comment.
-What might have been another signature role, the film's believability factor suffers as he crosses America by train where the panicked Steiger is placed in some forced, compromising suspense sequences as he begins his cowardly escape from justice.
+Yet for this film, he is almost an absurd figure of illogical attitudes and intents while channeling fellow method actor Brando.
+His German accent is no better than Artie Johnson from Laugh-In television fame with his “Vely Intelesting” signature comment.
+What might have been another signature role, the film's believability factor takes a hit as he flees the UK's prosecution.
+Still, it is an unusual, yet forgotten Steiger film.

-The scheming egoist assumes the identity of a rail passenger by matching the duped man's passport picture allowing him to cross the Mexican border.
+The panicked Steiger is placed in some forced, compromising suspense sequences as he begins his cowardly escape from justice.
+He assumes the identity of a rail passenger by matching the duped man's passport picture, allowing him to cross the Mexican border.
 In a heinous act, he shoves the drugged passenger from the speeding train.
+Embezzlement is one thing.
+Murder is another.
 Steiger retains the passenger's suitcase for identity purposes with a plan to dispose of it alongside the road.
-It snaps open revealing that the man is wanted in Mexico for the assassination of a Mexican governor.
-His unfortunate twist.
-Perhaps a major miscue, Steiger's sweaty fingers have apparently lost the man's passport.
+It snaps open, revealing that the man is wanted in Mexico for the assassination of a Mexican governor.
+An unfortunate twist.
+But Steiger's sweaty fingers have apparently lost the man's passport.
 But it gets worse.
 The man survived his abrupt train departure.
 Rescued and secretly treated by his “personal” doctor, the assassin is recovering in a singular motel along a Texas thoroughfare.
-Bandaged and in traction from head to toe—similar to the final scene in Its a Mad, Mad, Mad, Mad Worldthe man is threatened by Steiger at gunpoint for his passport.
+Bandaged and in traction from head to toe—similar to the hilarious final scene in It's a Mad, Mad, Mad, Mad Worldthe man is threatened by Steiger at gunpoint for his passport.

 The police chief and the British inspector conspire to keep Steiger trapped in the Mexican border town to pressure him into escaping across the bridge back to America for prosecution.
 But the agreement is a one-sided affair in Mexico’s favor.
 He is never getting out of Mexico.
 Steiger is content to settle in the town for as long as it takes.
 His wealth buys him whatever he desires until the political assassin’s body is returned home, killed in a Mexican raid at the motel.
 I am not sure why the townspeople feel Steiger is responsible for leaving behind a widow and child, but they band together, refusing his money or his existence.

-Note: After assuming that unfortunate identity, Steiger is unaware he is now the owner of an adorable spaniel.
+Note: After assuming that unfortunate identity, Steiger is unaware that he is now the owner of an adorable spaniel.
 Rather risky when the baggage car handler has to remind him not to leave his previously fawned-over pet behind.
 The dog seems to recognize the impersonated face and follows him around town.
 When Steiger disposes of the assassin's suitcase, he also tries to leave the dog behind.
-Weary and exhausted from escaping, his life is spared by the whimpering dog alerting him of a scorpion on his trousers.
-Steiger has a change of heart toward the dog and it eventually becomes his only friend.
+Weary and exhausted from escaping, his life is spared by the whimpering dog alerting him to a scorpion on his trousers.
+Steiger has a change of heart toward the dog, and it eventually becomes his only friend.
 Yet the catalyst for his death.

 April 17, 2020